imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### Reconstruction Viewer

 The [Reconstruction Viewer](https://imagej.net/SNT:_Reconstruction_Viewer) is an advanced, fully scriptable OpenGL viewer enabling 3D visualization and interaction with reconstructions, OBJ meshes (including multiple model organism neuropil annotations and reference brains), computed surfaces (convex hulls) and other shape annotations.
 For performance reasons, some Path Manager changes may need to be synchronized manually from the RV controls.
 To open Reconstruction Viewer with the current contents of the Path Manager, press *Open Reconstruction Viewer*.
-To instead open the viewer as a standalone application, go to {% include bc content='Plugins|NeuroAnatomy|Reconstruction Viewer...'%} in the main Fiji dialog.
+To instead open the viewer as a standalone application, go to {% include bc path='Plugins|NeuroAnatomy|Reconstruction Viewer...'%} in the main Fiji dialog.

 ### SciView